 Several hotel credit cards offer free annual night certificates as an anniversary bonus.
 By maximizing the free night benefit you will virtually be guaranteed to exceed the cost of the annual fee on your hotel credit card.
 Here are two hotel credit card’s free night certificate examples.

-- Annual fee less than $100: Chase Hyatt Visa
+- Annual fee less than $100: The World of Hyatt Credit Card

 - Premium hotel credit card: Hilton Honors Aspire Card

-Free Night Certificate: 1 free night at any Hyatt category 1-4 hotel or resort.
+Free Night Certificate:1 free night annually at a participating Hyatt category 1-4 hotel or resort.

-The Chase Hyatt Visa has an annual hotel night certificate good for a category 1-4 property.
-The annual fee is $75 for the Hyatt Credit Card, but the with the cash value of most Hyatt nights costing at least $150, your essentially getting a room for 50% off assuming you don’t use any of the additional card benefits.
+The World of Hyatt Credit Card has an annual hotel night certificate good for a category 1-4 property.
+The annual fee is $95 for the Hyatt Credit Card, but with the cash value of most Hyatt nights costing at least $150, you’re essentially getting a room for 50% off assuming you don’t use any of the additional card benefits.

 You won’t be able to redeem your free night at the high-end category 5-7 properties, but you will still find plenty of value in the category 1-4 portfolio where a reward night only costs up to 15,000 points.
 Other hotel loyalty programs easily charge 25,000 to 30,000 for their equivalent properties.